nootr/tace.chat/README.md

 ### Data Collection

-tace.chat does **not collect or store any personal information**.
+tace.chat does **not collect or store personal information**.

+To enable encrypted message delivery, nodes may temporarily process client public keys.
+(TODO: remove when hashed keys are implemented)

-Anonymous usage metrics (e.g. node uptime, message throughput) may be shared between peers using a decentralized gossip protocol.
-This data is ephemeral and not tied to user identities.
+Anonymous usage metrics (e.g. node uptime, message throughput) may be shared via a decentralized gossip protocol.
+This data is ephemeral and never linked to users.

 We do not log, track, or store IP addresses, account information, or message content.